godblessforhimself/BurstQueueRecovery/README.md

 # FABMon

-This is an available bandwidth measurement tool, FABMon (Fast and Accurate Bandwidth Monitoring).
+This is the implementation of the available bandwidth measurement tool, FABMon (Fast and Accurate Bandwidth Monitoring).

-It is based on BQR (BurstQueueRecovery).
+It is based on the BQR (BurstQueueRecovery) model.

 ### features:
 * retry a maximum N times to get best results